takigama/bgp-test-harness-nodejs/README.md

 BUGS
 ====
  - When something causes output to the console, the CLI looses where the cursor was.
- - Multi peer support doesnt deal with a dead connection
+ - Multi peer support doesnt deal with a dead connection - FIXED

 TODO